NUKES

 • Infantry: move freely within same biome, then 1 step into a different biome; cannot end alone in water or desert; own Airborne/Bases act as biome bridges.

-• Artillery: explicit “cannot end alone in water”; cannot pass through or end on biohazards.
+• Artillery: explicit “cannot end alone in water”; cannot end on biohazards (see v0.9.2-html for step-through routing).

 • Airborne: cannot pass through or end on mountains; can pass through, but not end on, biohazards.